Nicolas-Tietz/NewYorkTimesClone/README.md

 There are 3 sections of news:

-- Main News are fetched from their homepage API and grouped based on their shared topics.
+- Main News are fetched from their homepage API and grouped if they share at least 2 or more topics.

 - Secondary News are instead fetched from specific topics, like science and sports.